top of page

 Positive, negative, mixed, and indifferent audiences have attitudes based on what they understand to be different interpretations of the same reality, situation, or data.
 They agree, for instance, that refreshing a computer lab would help the library provide better service, but they disagree about whether that expense is worth it.
 A positive audience agrees that the expense is worth it.
 A negative audience believes that the expense is not worth it, or that there are other things that are higher priority than, for example, refreshing a computer lab.
 A mixed audience has some of both.

-Polarized audience, on the other hand, requires a different strategy to work with.
+Divided audience, on the other hand, requires a different strategy to work with.

 Click to select an attitude below.